jgauffin/Griffin.Data/docs/Article/Article.md

 }
 ```

-The account class has no control over which accounts are added or not as linked.
+The account class has no control over its linked accounts.
 That is, any part of the application can add or remove accounts, whether valid or not.

 A simple change can correct that: